Support

 Hello [customer's name],

-We're constantly working to meet your expectations, but we can't do it without you.
-It would be wonderful if you could tell us about your support experience in this brief, one-minute survey.
-[Add a link to the survey and a relevant CTA]
+I hope I've been able to assist you with case number #123456.
+We're constantly working to meet your expectations but can only do it with you.
+Please tell us about your support experience in this brief, one-minute survey.
+[Add a link to the study and a relevant CTA] Your time is valuable, and we need one minute to serve you better in the future.
+So, I'd appreciate your response.
+Thank you for your time, [your signature]

 Dear [customer's name],